 The first “official” meeting of the Moto Guzzi Owners Association was held at a waterhole on a small property at Buckety, in the hills at the back of Gosford, on a particularly hot day in February 1980, following the inaugural run by the fledgling club.

 A working committee was duly elected at the waterhole and was subsequently ratified at the Association’s first Annual General Meeting, which took place a few months later on May 20th at the Ashfield RSL Youth Club Hall.
-At that meeting a formal constitution was adopted by the 29 founding members, many of whom are still in the club today.
+At that meeting a formal constitution was adopted by the 29 founding members, a handful of whom are still in the club today.

-With the average membership of about 100 people, the Moto Guzzi Owners Association has never been large but it more than makes up for this in enthusiasm and friendliness.
+With the average membership of over 100 people, the Moto Guzzi Owners Association has never been large but it more than makes up for this in enthusiasm and friendliness.
 As followers of an exotic and noble marque of Italian motorcycle, members show a great deal of mutual support when it comes to technical or other problems associated with the breed.

 What the Club does